Education & Training Programs

 All certifications must be maintained by completing annual Continuing Education requirements.

-Beginning in FY 2015, RCC will re-launch the FasTrack program.
+Beginning in FY 2015, RCCl re-launched the FasTrack program.
 The redesigned FasTracks will communicate critical information on new and changing federal rules and Duke policies and procedures.
 The classes will be offered on a short-term basis, with the material being integrated into the standard RCC portfolio of classes.
 Please note: Some FasTracks may be required to maintain RAA, AGM and/or RAI certification.

 Below you will find information pertinent to all RCC training programs, as well as a list of our current classes.